cultuurnet/stoplight-docs-best-practices/docs/introduction.md

 Many of publiq's partners integrate with not only one, but multiple of our APIs.
 Additionally a lot of our own applications that are built by either internal or external developers communicate with multiple of our APIs.

 To **reduce the learning curve of integrators that work with multiple of our APIs**, we have agreed upon some standards for common functionality.
 These standards make it more predictable how our APIs work (*"learn once, apply everywhere"*).
-In some cases it might even be possible to re-use existing code for boilerplate functionality like authentication, error handling, etc in an integration.
+In some cases it might even be possible to re-use existing code for boilerplate functionality like authentication, error handling, and so on in an integration.

-Additionally, they **speed up development of our APIs** by reducing the time spent on bikeshedding over design decisions per API.
+They also **speed up development of our APIs** by reducing the time spent on bikeshedding over design decisions per API.

 Last but not least, a common approach for every API makes it possible to **provide generic tooling** that can be re-used for every API, like https://postman.publiq.be.